GetStream/stream-chat-android/stream-chat-android-offline/README.md

 Stream's Chat API exposes dozens of events that all update the chat state.
 Messages can be created, updated and removed.
 Channels can be updated, muted, deleted, members can be added to them.

 The end result is that you need a lot of boilerplate code to keep your local chat state up to date.
-This library handles all this logic for you and simply exposes Flow and LiveData objects to observe the current state.
+This library handles all this logic for you and simply exposes Flow objects to observe the current state.